 “When Eric and I got married a little over five years ago, we didn’t have much in the way of a budget, so we had a destination wedding/honeymoon, attended only by us, and without a lot of bells and whistles.
 In the short amount of time since then, we’d experienced a lot together: the loss of loved ones, a major move, career changes, etc. It felt right to commemorate a milestone anniversary by reaffirming our commitment to one another in the face of, and despite, so many life changes, and treating ourselves to something we missed out on by having a vow renewal celebration!”

-Dee Kay Events was happy to assist with all the details and design.
+Dee Kay Events was happy to assist with all the details and design of this charming NYC vow renewal.
 Diane gathered the best of the best to give Mary and Eric a dream vow renewal.

 Liz Geddes, of Octavia & Brown, was kind enough to offer her curated vintage rentals space as our ceremony location.
 Located in the heart of NYC, the space embodies style and warmth among huge sun kissed windows.
 Mary and Eric said “I do” in the sand the first time.
 This time?
 A vow renewal in the heart of Manhattan to honor their evolving life together.